Templated Policies in Immuta

 CCPA Policy Conditions

-The data policy is made of four rules, as illustrated below.
+The data policy is made of four rules.

 The first rule ensures that access to data can only happen for two types of use cases: those that require access to

 de-identified data (

 Re-identification Prohibited.CCPA) and those that require access to identifying data

 Use Case Outside De-identification).
 Data Users are then strictly segmented by use case through

 attribute-based access control and purpose acknowledgement.